nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2021-04-24-kick-start-social-venture.md

 comments: true
 ---

-With Kayli Dale, Co-founder and CEO at A Friendlier Company, we provided insights into kick-starting your own (social) venture!
+With Kayli Dale, Co-founder and CEO at A Friendlier Company, we discussed how to kick-start your own (social) venture!

 <!--more-->